hjkim971205/html-project/README.md

 ## Description

-_{This browser application give the reader an indepth information about the person: Hyung Jin Kim.
+This browser application give the reader an indepth information about the person: Hyung Jin Kim.
 Readers can navigate through the page through hyperlinks that takes the reader to another html page.
-It uses the following tags}_
+It uses the following tags

 * p
 * h